 - Aubade, a Kuwaiti jewelry retailer with a drive to help women express their individuality

 Women-led businesses are growing faster than ever, but still need support

 However, funding and support for women-led businesses are still lagging behind.
-While resources and communities for women-owned businesses do exist, a study of Canadian businesses found that women are less likely to receive funding than men; firms owned by men are more likely to receive venture capital funding, angel investing, trade credit or capital leasing.
+While resources and communities for women-owned businesses do exist, women-owned businesses receive less funding, totaling just 2.3% of venture capital funds in 2020; firms owned by men are more likely to receive venture capital funding, angel investing, trade credit or capital leasing.
 Canadian women starting a business make 58% less than men in the same position.

 Women are strong, motivated entrepreneurs, working hard to launch businesses and succeed in the small and medium enterprise space.
 But more needs to be done to support these businesses and inspire women to keep breaking into entrepreneurship.